niplav/site/expansion.md

 only do as many operations on the data passed through the activations as there are layers (or layer-equivalents).[^error]

-[^error]: Someone<!--TODO: who again? janbam? the evangelion angel pfp guy?--> on twitter suggested that if we regard models as executing many short programs in superposition<!--TODO: toy models of superposition when read-->, then [SGD](https://en.wikipedia.org/wiki/Stochastic_Gradient_Descent) may select for (1) error-correction, since programs do sometimes interfere with each other, and each program needs to correct its own data after interference (intuitively recapitulating the singular learning story), and (2) for [modularity](https://www.lesswrong.com/posts/JBFHzfPkXHB2XfDGj), since the end result of the individual programs needs to be combined together before producing an output.
+[^error]: Someone<!--TODO: who again? janbam? bootstrap_yang?--> on twitter suggested that if we regard models as executing many short programs in superposition<!--TODO: toy models of superposition when read-->, then [SGD](https://en.wikipedia.org/wiki/Stochastic_Gradient_Descent) may select for (1) error-correction, since programs do sometimes interfere with each other, and each program needs to correct its own data after interference (intuitively recapitulating the singular learning story), and (2) for [modularity](https://www.lesswrong.com/posts/JBFHzfPkXHB2XfDGj), since the end result of the individual programs needs to be combined together before producing an output.

 If we're worried about [deceptive alignment](https://www.lesswrong.com/s/r9tYkB2a8Fp4DN8yB/p/zthDPAjh9w6Ytbeks),